clemi2408/Knx2Prometheus/README.md

 ## Configuration file (knx.csv)
 The configuration of the KNX items is based on csv.

-Note: During Processing the `/` of a group address gets replaced with `_` to be compatible with URLs In the file the following items are set:
+In the file the following items are set:
 * Group address (e.g `"1/0/40"`)
 * KNX-DPT (e.g `1`, `5` or `9`)
 * Description (e.g `"Kitchen light"`)

+Note: During processing the `/` of a group address gets replaced with `_` to be compatible with URLs

 Example:
 ```
 "1/0/40",9,"Kitchen temperature"
 "2/0/3",1,"Kitchen light"